-Baltic Sea Environment Fact Sheet 2015, Published on 29 February 2016
+Baltic Sea Environment Fact Sheet 2017, Published on 16 April 2018

 The Baltic Sea is a sensitive sea area.
 The region is characterised by its natural formation as an enclosed estuary with high freshwater input and restricted access to oceanic high saline water.
 The stratification and fjord-like conditions, in combination with eutrophication and other factors, form the basis for a problematic oxygen situation in the deep water.

 Anoxic conditions are characterised by the total absence of oxygen.
 When all oxygen is consumed by microbial processes hydrogen sulphide (H2S) is formed, which is toxic for all higher marine life.
 Anoxic conditions lead to release of phosphate and silicate from the sediments to the water column, which, through vertical mixing, can reach the surface layer and the photic zone.
 A surplus of phosphate in relation to nitrate favour cyanobacteria growth in the Baltic Sea during summer.

 This fact sheet gives an overview of the development of salinity since 1990 to 2017 and oxygen from 1960 to 2017 and describes recent changes in these variables.
 The most notable changes since the major Baltic inflow in 2014 are:

 - Deep water salinity has increased in the Baltic Proper, which hampers vertical mixing.